yd2zhang/snaptravelassignment/README.md

 # Fullstack Demo
 This is our task for potential new fullstack engineers.
 We expect this task to take less than a few hours of work

-Please clone this repo, create your own branch 'firstname-lastname' and make a starting commit with the message 'start'.
+Please fork this repo and make a starting commit with the message 'start'.
-Commit your code to your branch and push your branch to origin when you are finished.
+Commit your finished code and push to your forked repo when you are finished.
 Thanks 😄

 ## TODO